SiScocsgo/BlackPillProMini/README.md

 The Blackpill Pro Mini is a 13x7 pinhole sized STM32 LQFP48 breakout board.
 It can support many classes of STM32 MCUs, such as L,F0,F1,and F3.
 The default version is equipped with an STM32F103C8T6.

 ### Influence
 This project is heavily based on the [STM32 Blue Pill](https://wiki.stm32duino.com/index.php?title=Blue_Pill).
-The main difference here is the *better* pcb layout of the BlackPill Pro Mini.
+The main differences here are the *better* pcb layout and the smaller footprint.

 ### Main Features
 * ARM® 32-bit Cortex®-M3 CPU Core